 - You should see organic and direct growth.
 Ideally at least 50% of new signups should be coming from direct or organic traffic sources.
 This means people are telling their friends, and those friends are signing up.

 - You should see early users continue to engage.
-New user churn should flatten dramatically after the first week, indicating that users are continuing to find value in your product over time.
+New user churn should flatten significantly after the first week, indicating that users are continuing to find value in your product over time.
 As you gain more customers and continue analyzing your retention in greater detail, you can optimize you user experience further.
 Ideally, your first few weeks of churn should look similar to the blue line below:

 - You should have early users that love your product or hate it.
 The worst feedback you can receive about your new product is a tepid “meh,” or even no feedback at all.
-Tracking NPS scores with early adopters—and following up directly with detractors (scores of 0-1)—can quickly give you insights that will help you improve your product.
+Tracking NPS scores with early adopters—and following up directly with detractors (scores of 0 to 6)—can quickly give you insights that will help you improve your product.
 An overall NPS score above 60 is usually a strong indicator that you've found product-market fit.

 When in doubt, trust your intuition